cypress-io/cypress-documentation/content/guides/migrating-to-cypress/protractor.md

 **Parallelization with Cypress:**

-However, with Cypress, all you need to do is pass the `--parallel` and `--record` flag to `cypress run`, and it will take care of the rest for you:
+With Cypress, all you need to do is pass the `--parallel` and `--record` flag to `cypress run`, and it will take care of the rest for you:

 ```bash
 cypress run --record --parallel